Adalab/bda-modulo-1-evaluacion-final-marianela-gomez/README.md

     Calculates the sum of products in inventory as:

-    $
+    $$
     \sum Inventory_{total} = price*quantity
-    $
+    $$

-    A part of the bonus exercise is also included.
+Some parts of the bonus exercise is also included.
 For this part, the child class TiendaOnline_2 is created:

 **Class**: TiendaOnline_2(TiendaOnline)